Limpopo National Park: History

 With the help of R42 million donated by Germany the new park is being developed with fencing and anti-poaching units.
 The park is divided up into three separate zones of use: a tourist zone, a wilderness zone, and a resource utilization zone (hunting).
 In the south is the Massingir Dam and the town of Massingir in Massingir District, which is the administrative headquarters of the new park, while on the northern border is the Limpopo River.

-In 2001 the translocation of a large number of animals from the Kruger National Park to new park had got underway.
-Work on the new Giriyondo Border Post between South Africa and Mozambique has started in March 2004.
+In 2001 the translocation of a large number of animals from the Kruger National Park to the Limpopo National Park got underway.
+In 2003 the Mozambican government targeted seven villages located in the Shingwedzi River Watershed, internal to the LNP, for resettlement.
+As of 2026 some of the villages have been resettled, and others have not.
+Work on the Giriyondo Border Post between South Africa and Mozambique began in March 2004.